-What is the EVO ICL?
+What is EVO ICL?

 EVO ICL vs LASIK

-While LASIK, SMILE, PRK, and other laser vision correction procedures can help patients achieve improved vision, EVO ICL could be the better choice for some patients.
+LASIK, SMILE, PRK, and other laser vision correction options can help patients achieve improved vision.
+EVO ICL could be the better choice for some patients.
+Unlike LASIK and PRK, EVO ICL does not cause or worsen dry eye, offers excellent night vision, and is reversible.

-Because EVO ICL is added in front of the natural lens of the eye, this refractive surgery does not require removal of corneal tissue that is part of laser vision correction procedures like LASIK.
-This makes EVO ICL ideal for patients who may not qualify for LASIK or other refractive surgery due to thin or irregular corneas.2 For the same reason, EVO ICL may help keratoconus patients achieve better vision once their condition has been stabilized.
-Additionally, patients who are disqualified from LASIK due to high levels of myopia may still be good candidates for EVO ICL.
-Also unlike LASIK and PRK, EVO ICL does not cause or worsen dry eye, offers excellent night vision, and is reversible.
+The new lens is added in front of the natural lens of the eye.
+Thus, this refractive surgery does not require the removal of corneal tissue.
+Tissue removal is a standard part of other laser vision correction procedures like LASIK.
+This makes EVO ICL ideal for patients who may not qualify for LASIK due to thin or irregular corneas.

 Benefits of Vision Correction with EVO ICL

-- Suitable for patients with thin corneas: Patients who are not good candidates for LASIK, SMILE, or PRK due to thin corneas may still qualify for EVO ICL.
+Patients who are not good candidates for LASIK, SMILE, or PRK due to thin corneas may still qualify for EVO ICL.

-- UV protection: EVO ICL patients enjoy built-in UV protection.
+EVO ICL patients enjoy built-in UV protection.

-- A fast and safe procedure: EVO ICL procedure is less than a 20-minute procedure.
+EVO ICL procedure is less than a 20-minute procedure.

-- Quick recovery: Most patients get back to work the next day after EVO ICL surgery.
+Most patients get back to work the next day after EVO ICL surgery.

 Am I a Candidate for EVO ICL?

-- Are between the ages of 21 and 45
+• Are between the ages of 21 and 45

-- Have moderate to high myopia (nearsightedness), with or without astigmatism
+• Have moderate to high myopia (nearsightedness), with or without astigmatism

-- Have had no changes to their vision prescription for at least one year
+• Have had no changes to their vision prescription for at least one year

-- Are in good general health
+• Are in good general health

-- Have healthy eyes with no history of glaucoma, cataracts or other eye diseases
+• Have healthy eyes with no history of glaucoma, cataracts, or other eye diseases

 Additional EVO ICL contraindications include patients with certain medical conditions, autoimmune diseases, or severe allergies.